Taxonomy Support

 configuration file.
 If you want to use beside your own taxonomies also the

-, you also have to define them beside
+default taxonomies tags and categories, you also have to define them beside

 your own taxonomies.
 You need to provide both the plural and singular labels for